QueenieCplusplus/Shell_compress/README.md

   * (a) sed 's/\.Z$//'

-         use sed cmd to do string replacement.
+         use sed 's/ replaced / replace /' cmd to do string replacement.

   * (b) $zlist \"$arg\"